Flu Clinics for 2019/2020 season

 ON LINE BOOKING

 We already offer online booking of appointments, prescription ordering and access to the summary care record but patients who are registered/registering for online services are now able to view their Detailed Coded Record - see On Line services (17) for more information.
 As on line services now include accessing medical records, in the interests of data security, the on line registration process is now very robust with a strict ID verification process.
+See the item on the NHS App a the top of the news page.

 SMS APPOINTMENT REMINDERS